 I liked this system so much that I installed a second system that is outside on my driveway.
 I found that different varieties of lettuce grow better outdoors than in the greenhouse.
 Notice the dark red greens in the outdoor system.

-This 75 plant unit measure about 5 x 5 and was created for Maker Faire 2016 in San Mateo.
+This 75 plant unit measure about 5 x 5 and was created for Maker Faire 2016 and 2017 in San Mateo.
 When the system is in full production in the summer, you can harvest 2 heads of lettuce per day!
 It was inspired by this YouTube video (https://youtu.be/EJjAWF2DfWY), but I made some modifications to make it a bit easier to build and smaller in size.
 It can be built for about $200 in parts over a weekend.
 Most of these parts can be bought at your local hardware store, although some are probably easier/cheaper to source online.

 How to build your own A-Frame instructions.

 This vertical system allows you to have a very high density of plants in a very small space.
 Each tower can hold 32 to 48 plants!
 Technically, this is an aeroponic system since the roots sit in air and the water drips down the tower to touch each plant.
-I purchased this system overseas from a company I found on Alibaba.
+I purchased this system from an overseas company I found on Alibaba.
 It is similar in design to the Tower Garden, but much less expensive.
 The bad part is that Alibaba is really not set up to sell to consumers in the US.
-And the quality of these products is so-so.
+The quality of these products is so-so.
 I stopped using these towers because I experienced leaks along the seams that resulted in lots of algae growth on the outside of the towers.

 AutoPots are a completely different type of system.
 For larger plants with a deeper root system, the other hydroponic systems are not appropriate.
 I use AutoPots for tomatoes, peppers, cucumbers and more.
 The plants grow in a soil-like material – I use a mixture of coco (coconut husks) and Perlite.
 This substrate does not provide any nutrition to the plants.
 All of the nutrition comes from the enriched water.